lynring24/swap_tracer/README.md

 After the execution, Tracer generates three files in the form **HHMMSS-[read|write|swap].plot**.
 These files contain rows of [date, time, address].

 #### graph
 With a gnuplot, Tracer visualizes memory access pattern.
-X-axis is a timeline of minuate and second, while y-axis is a memory address.
+X-axis is a timeline of minute and second, while y-axis is a memory address.
 Additional script for gnuplot will be provided latter.

 #### Experiment
 + with CNN model